-The 12 Best Catholic Pilgrimages in Europe
+The 14 Best Catholic Pilgrimages in Europe

-In the centre of the small town, a white statue depicting Our Lady of Medugorje has been erected in front of the Church of Saint James the Greater Apostle.
+In the centre of the small town of Medjugorje, a white statue depicting Our Lady of Medugorje has been erected in front of the Church of Saint James the Greater Apostle.
 Nearby, Cross Mountain (also known as Apparition Hill) takes around an hour to summit by foot.
 At its peak, you can see a large cross and another statue of Our Lady, along with sweeping views of the town and valley below.

 Medjugorje attracts more than one million visitors every year, including Catholic pilgrims and tourists alike.
 It is truly one of the best Catholic pilgrimages in Europe.